jussmi/justinjsmith-dev/src/pages/index.md

 title: Justin J. Smith's Site
-description: A place for me and anyone else who wants to be here.
+description: A place for me to put down some thoughts and practice some techniques.